An Industrial-Scale Sequential Recommender for LinkedIn Feed Ranking: Deployment Lessons

 \subsection{Moving away from Java feature transformations}

-Many among the issues from Section \ref{sec:offline-online-discrepancy} were due to offline/online feature discrepancies.
-Feature transformation was previously handled by shared Java based transformations.
-With PyTorch, this shared framework is gone and a new one needs to be built.
-While current online feature transformation is handled by a mix of Java and NumPy/PyTorch transformation, we are building a more principled approach to create Python based shared feature transformations.
+Many of the issues from Section \ref{sec:offline-online-discrepancy} were due to offline/online feature discrepancies.
+Feature transformation was previously handled by shared Java-based transformations.
+With PyTorch, this shared framework no longer applies, requiring a new one to be built.
+While current online feature transformation is handled by a mix of Java and NumPy/PyTorch transformation, we are building a more principled Python-based shared feature transformation framework.